gastonstat/letter-of-rec/README.md

 of writing a __strong letter of recommendation__ I use the following criteria:

-- :calendar: __I have known you for at least one year__: I know your name, what your major/minor is, and I also know a bit about you.
+- :calendar: __I have known you for at least one year__: I know your name, what your major/minor is, and I also know a bit about your personal story.
 The more I know about you, the better.

 - :100: __You took a course of at least 3-units with me__ (e.g. Stat 133, 151A, 154) and received, preferably, a score in the
 top 25th percentile.